saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/client-usage.md

 ### List All Ativity in The Last Week

-The `--age` option can be used to filter groups within a recent time window.
+The `--age` option can be used to filter groups in a recent time window.
 For example, `coroner list project --age=1w` lists all groups and faults with activity in the past week.

 ### Find Groups With a Certain Classification